 - Tasks to be performed

 - Durations

 - Start and end dates

 - Task relationships

-- All significant tasks such as workshops, reviews, preparation of a Draft Master Plan, completion of the Final Master Plan, etc. included in the work schedule.
+- All significant tasks such as workshops, reviews, preparation of a Draft Master Plan,

+completion of the Final Master Plan, etc. included in the work schedule.

 c.
 Project Website: Landscape Architect shall develop and maintain a project website that provides information and updates about the project, a community engagement and feedback section, and opportunities to get involved with the project.
 Landscape Architect is not expected to respond to community feedback received on the website.
-The project website will be accessed through RAP's website, and the Landscape Architect shall coordinate with RAP to establish this link.
-The website will be hosted under the City's website, and Landscape Architect will send the project website to RAP's web team to upload on the laparks.org website.
+The project website will be accessed through RAP's website, and Landscape Architect shall coordinate with RAP to establish this link.
+The website will be hosted under the City's website, and the Landscape Architect will send the project website to RAP's web team to upload on the laparks.org website.
 Landscape Architect shall design the static website using HTML, CSS, and Bootstrap framework.
-The Landscape Architect shall upload approved project-related public information to maintain a current website for visitors.
-Information must be presented, at a minimum, in Mandarin, Cantonese, English, and Spanish that is both grammatically accurate and free from spelling errors.
+Landscape Architect shall provide approved project-related public information to the RAP web team for uploading and updates to maintain a current website for visitors.
+Information must be presented, at a minimum, in English and Spanish that is both grammatically accurate and free from spelling errors.